Crassula ovata 'Pink Beauty'

 Pink Jade Plant, Pink Beauty Jade Plant

 Crassula ovata 'Pink Beauty' is a branching succulent with thick stems that hold glossy-green, obovate leaves with red margins.
-It grows up to 5 feet (1.5 m) tall and about the same in width.
+It grows up to 5 feet (1.5 m) tall with an equal width.
 The starry, pink flowers usually peak in early to mid-winter.
 The fragrant blooms are unusually profuse, giving plants a frothy pink look.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).